Large-scale Maps of the Cosmic Infrared Background from Planck: Building new CIB maps

 Here, $||\cdot||_1$ denotes the $L^1$-norm and $\gamma$ is the strength of the regularization.
 The second term ensures that the fit yields a sparse set of coefficients.

 To scale the regularization strength $\gamma$, we use cross validation \citep[e.g.][]{picard1984}.
 This technique is commonly used to optimize hyperparameters such as $\gamma$, which are not directly evaluated on the data, but need to be determined before the actual fitting procedure.
 For this purpose, the image is split into $n$ parts (so-called folds).
-For the $n$-fold cross validation, the data is fitted on $n-1$ folds (training sample) and the quality of the fit is evaluated on the $n\mathrm{\,th}$ fold (test sample).
+For the $n$-fold cross validation, the data are fitted on $n-1$ folds (training sample) and the quality of the fit is evaluated on the $n$th fold (test sample).
 Each of these folds is randomly selected, and they do not represent spatially coherent features.
 This procedure is repeated $n$ times, so each fold serves as test sample exactly once.
 Therefore, the GLM is not evaluated just once for an image, but instead hundreds of times to find an appropriate solution.
-For our purpose, we work with values of $n = 3..5$ and find that the exact choice of $n$ does not affect the results significantly.
+For our purpose, we work with values of $n = 3 ...
+5$ and find that the exact choice of $n$ does not affect the results significantly.

-An illustration of the GLM approach is given in Fig.~\ref{fig:spectrum} for a random superpixel.
+An illustration of the GLM approach is given in Figure \ref{fig:spectrum} for a random superpixel.
 We show the normalized GLM coefficients, the mean spectrum for that superpixel, and the maximum spectrum.
 The latter helps to identify spatially small features in an otherwise low-signal region.
-We further demonstrate the result of this technique in Fig.~\ref{fig:fitresults_maps}, where we show the FIR data, model, and derived CIB map.
+We further demonstrate the result of this technique in Figure \ref{fig:fitresults_maps}, where we show the FIR data, model, and derived CIB map.

 To remove the residual emission resulting from CO-dark molecular gas, we repeat iteratively the procedure detailed above and evaluate the Gaussian distribution of the resulting CIB maps.
-Outliers of more than $3\sigma$ are masked and the modeling step is repeated until convergence is reached (see also Fig.~12 of \citet{planck2011_xxiv} for further reference).
+Outliers of more than $3\sigma$ are masked and the modeling step is repeated until convergence is reached (see also Figure 12 of \citet{planck2011_xxiv} for further reference).

+Finally, we obtain the CIB maps by subtracting the dust models from the total intensity maps.

 We note that the discrete nature of the FIR emissivities that is assumed in this approach is primarily a schematic description and does not necessarily yield an accurate value of the physical dust emissivity for each binned spectral channel of the \ion{H}{i} data.
-This is however acceptable as our main goal here is to create a robust foreground model, free of residuals from Galactic dust.
+This is acceptable, however, because our main goal here is to create a robust foreground model, free of residuals from Galactic dust.